 Noah’s Ark is a special space within The Skirball Museum dedicated especially to children.
 The space features a floor-to-ceiling wooden ark filled with a variety of animals, where children can play, build, climb, explore, make music and more.
-Admission is FREE.
+Admission is free on Thursdays.

 Petersen’s features hot rods, celebrity automobiles, land-speed record cars, motorcycles, artwork and sculptures.